+8. It plays up Nicholas’ selling points

-The format of your entry-level college-graduate resume will depend upon the information you have to work with.
+The format of your entry-level college-graduate resume will depend on the information you have to work with.
 If you have a ton of great internship experience, highlight that just below your professional summary and education sections.
-If you didn’t hold any jobs that were related to your future career, play up other information instead, such as the high-level courses you took or major projects you participated in, academic or athletic honors you received, or extra-curricular activities that demonstrate your leadership skills.
+If you didn’t hold any jobs that were related to your future career, play up other information instead, such as the high-level courses you took, major projects you participated in, academic or athletic honors you received, or extra-curricular activities that demonstrate your leadership skills.
 In Nicholas’ case, we divided his experience into two categories so his relevant internships took the spotlight.

 9. Each employer has a company description